SuperFola/blog/content/posts/implementing_an_intermediate_representation.md

 What were my goals?

 1. Optimizing the bytecode produced by the compiler, so that we could remove useless or redundant instructions ;
-2. Replacing a serie of instructions by a single one, more specific, that could do multiple things at once.
+2. Replacing a series of instructions by a single one, more specific, that could do multiple things at once.

 **Problem**: operating directly on bytecode is hard: we either need
 - to replace instructions with `NOP` (that would still be decoded and run by the VM, even to do virtually nothing)